phmngocnghia/Webpack-React-boilerplate/src/docs/FOLDER.md

 }
 ```

-This is done automatically using codegen command
+This is done automatically using gen:ts-config command